manojmenon1/manojmenon1.github.io/README.md

 ### Education
-Master of Science in Computer Science, GPA 3.9/4.0, Southern University and A&M College, Louisiana | 2004 Bachelor of Technology in Mechanical Engineering, First Class, NSS College of Eng., University of Calicut | 1997
+Master of Science in Computer Science, GPA 3.9/4.0, Southern University and A&M College, Louisiana | 2004 Bachelor of Technology in Mechanical Engineering, First Class (3.2/4.0), NSS College of Eng., University of Calicut | 1997

 ### Work Experience
 **Senior Data Management Analyst @ Wells Fargo, Charlotte, NC (03/2019 - to present)**